-Traveling Programs can be presented in your classroom, home or anywhere your youth group meets.
+Traveling Educational Programs can be presented in your classroom, home or anywhere your youth group meets.
 All of our programs are nature-based, student-centered, and highly hands-on, allowing every student to become active in the learning process.

-Portland Audubon’s Traveling Programs are the perfect compliment to your environmental curriculum, and are wonderful for all school and youth groups including scouts, neighborhood clubs, church groups, etc.
+Portland Audubon’s Traveling Educational Programs are the perfect compliment to your environmental curriculum, and are wonderful for all school and youth groups including scouts, neighborhood clubs, church groups, etc.

-Traveling Programs can also be delivered at Portland Audubon to enhance your group’s field trip experience!
+These programs can also be delivered at Portland Audubon to enhance your group’s field trip experience!
 Find out more about our on-site Sanctuary Tour.

 Each Program Includes Key Language from K-5 Science Standards

 To register or get more information, contact Tara Lemezis at firstname.lastname@example.org.